Good Apollo, I'm Burning Star IV, Volume One: From Fear Through the Eyes of Madness

-Good Apollo, I'm Burning Star IV, Volume One: From Fear Through the Eyes of Madness is the third studio album by progressive rock quartet Coheed and Cambria.
+Good Apollo, I'm Burning Star IV, Volume One: From Fear Through the Eyes of Madness is the third studio album by American progressive rock band Coheed and Cambria.
 It was released on September 20, 2005, through Equal Vision Records and Columbia Records, and is the first release on a major label.
-It is the third installment of a projected tetralogy, as well as the final studio album to feature drummer Josh Eppard before his original departure.
+It is the third installment of a tetralogy, as well as the final studio album to feature drummer Josh Eppard before his original departure.
 He was replaced by Chris Pennie who was with the band for their next two albums (although he did not record on No World for Tomorrow due to contractual obligations) before Eppard returned to the band in late 2011.
 On their previous album, In Keeping Secrets of Silent Earth: 3, the phrase "My dearest Apollo, I'll be burning Star IV" is written after the lyrics for the song "The Light & the Glass".

 The album begins to resolve the issues of Claudio Kilgannon's quest to protect the Keywork, and sheds more light on the demise of Coheed and his wife Cambria.
 Also, it expands on the issues of the Monstar virus and Jesse's involvement in the saga.
 A graphic novel based upon the entire story of the album was released on the same day.
 This album, unlike the others, tells the story from the perspective of the author, known as The Writer, and the ways in which his life and personal demons affect his telling of the Amory Wars narrative.

 The official site once hosted the third track and first single from the album, entitled "Welcome Home".
 This song is featured in the music video game Rock Band, and the trailer for the CGI animated movie 9.
 The band's Myspace and PureVolume had the second single from the album, entitled "The Suffering".
 The third single was "Ten Speed (of God's Blood & Burial)", released only as a video and never to radio.